AdrianArnaiz/AdrianArnaiz/content/post/rg-gnn-hcml/index.md

 ## GNN and HCML intersection

 This relationship mainly arises from the fact that a lot of human interaction data is expressed as network structured data.
 Additionally, many advantages of GNNs, such as capturing complex structures between data or information flow, could lead to GNNs being an outstanding tool for addressing HCML problems.
 Therefore, the main goal is to leverage the whole landscape of GNN [2] to address Algorithmic Fairness problems [3] even with a causal approach [4].
-In this intersection, some works has already been done [5, 6].
+In this intersection, some work has already been done [5,6].

 ## Research Round Table